goehlemichael/terraform-podcast/README.md

 ## Using Infrastructure

-1) Record/Edit your podcast episode using your choice of a media editing tool
+1) Record/Edit podcast episode using your choice of a media editing tool
 2) Export audio in a supported audio (mp3 or m4a) format and upload to your 'content_bucket_name' in the aws web console

 - alternative - using aws-cli